Kalai's $3^{d}$ conjecture for unconditional and locally anti-blocking polytopes: Abstract

 \section{Abstract}

-Kalai's $3^d$-conjecture states that every centrally symmetric $d$-polytope has at least $3^d$ faces.
-We give short proofs for two special cases:\nls if~$P$ is unconditional (that is, invariant \wrt\ reflection in any coordinate hyper\-plane), and more generally, if $P$ is locally anti-blocking (that is, looks like~an unconditional polytope in every orthant).
+Kalai's $3^d$ conjecture states that every centrally-symmetric $d$-poly\-tope has at least $3^d$ faces.
+We give short proofs for two special cases:\nls if~$P$~is unconditional (that is, invariant \wrt\ reflection in any coordinate hyper\-plane), and more generally, if $P$ is locally anti-blocking.
 In both cases we show that the~min\-imum is attained exactly for the Hanner polytopes.

+\parindent 0pt \textbf{Acknowledgements.} We thank Matthias Schymura for his valuable feedback on the article.
+We also thank the reviewer for helpful comments.
+The second author gratefully acknowledges the support by the funding by the British Engineering and Physical Sciences Research Council [EP/V009044/1].